Blueprints

 per-entity owner_field, access, or multi_tenant gate the

-generated CRUD/MCP surface — that's why the unscoped-PII check fires
+generated CRUD and MCP endpoints — that's why the unscoped-PII check fires

 even with auth enabled.